itsjustmithun/any2ascii/docs/dither.md

 ## Overview

-Dithering has been added to the asciime module to create smoother gradients and reduce banding in ASCII art.
+Dithering has been added to the any2ascii module to create smoother gradients and reduce banding in ASCII art.
 This is particularly useful when using character sets with fewer characters.

 ## What is Dithering?